 Things like reviews, ratings, total votes, etc. are all possible because of structured data.
 Some WordPress themes come with structured data support.
 However, you can download a plugin like Schema, which handles everything automatically.

 Structure data isn’t exactly image SEO, but it is a form of optimizing visual elements on your page so that search engines understand them better.
 What use is your star rating or voting system if Google doesn’t know what it is?

 Structure data can actually get images in search results sometimes.
-I've had author photos and other still images appear in SERPs because they were properly optimized and Google felt it was relevant enough to display.
+I’ve had author photos, logos/favicons, and other images appear in SERPs because they were properly optimized and Google felt it was relevant enough to display.

 How Image Search Works and Other Considerations

 Keep the following equally important considerations in mind.

 - Use a file name for your image that includes your target keyword excluding stop words (e.g. to, how, so).
 Only do this for one photo.
 The rest of your images can have sensible and descriptive file names but keep it short.

 - Your image dimensions should be suitable for both mobile and desktop devices.
 Remember that more people are surfing the web with mobile technology.
 This can be difficult to do sometimes, because portrait images do better on mobile while landscape photos do better on desktop.
 See where your traffic is coming from using Google Analytics, or have a mixture of both image styles on the page.

 - Always use the smallest file size possible without completely destroying image quality.
 Any reputable image compression WordPress plugin can help with that.

 What About Video SEO?